 The next step is to define the Wind Direction, Terrain Category of the location, Class of Structure, and Importance Category of the structure.
 The Wind Direction parameter is used in obtaining the upwind (left side) and downwind (right side) ground elevations to calculate for Topographic Factor, k3, while the Terrain Category is used in calculating Terrain Roughness and Height Factor, k3.
-On the other hand, Class of Structure is used determining Probability Factor, k1, and Importance Category is for Importance Factor, k4.
+On the other hand, Class of Structure is used to determine Probability Factor, k1, and Importance Category is for Importance Factor, k4.

 In order to calculate design wind pressures, the wind load checkbox should be checked.
 You need to define first the Structure you are analyzing.
 Right now, the available structure for IS 875 is:

 - Building – supports the following roof profile: